IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2407.17866.html

 Abstract

-We investigate whether an LLM can successfully perform financial statement analysis in a way similar to a professional human analyst.
-We provide standardized and anonymous financial statements to GPT4 and instruct the model to analyze them to determine the direction of future earnings.
-Even without any narrative or industry-specific information, the LLM outperforms financial analysts in its ability to predict earnings changes.
+We investigate whether large language models (LLMs) can successfully perform financial statement analysis in a way similar to a professional human analyst.
+We provide standardized and anonymous financial statements to GPT4 and instruct the model to analyze them to determine the direction of firms' future earnings.
+Even without narrative or industry-specific information, the LLM outperforms financial analysts in its ability to predict earnings changes directionally.
 The LLM exhibits a relative advantage over human analysts in situations when the analysts tend to struggle.
-Furthermore, we find that the prediction accuracy of the LLM is on par with the performance of a narrowly trained state-of-the-art ML model.
+Furthermore, we find that the prediction accuracy of the LLM is on par with a narrowly trained state-of-the-art ML model.
 LLM prediction does not stem from its training memory.
 Instead, we find that the LLM generates useful narrative insights about a company's future performance.
 Lastly, our trading strategies based on GPT's predictions yield a higher Sharpe ratio and alphas than strategies based on other models.
-Taken together, our results suggest that LLMs may take a central role in decision-making.
+Our results suggest that LLMs may take a central role in analysis and decision-making.

 Suggested Citation